Published by : Bipin BaloniPublished on: May 26, 2026

 Ganga Aarti

-Ganga Aarti Rishikesh: Spiritual Evening by the River
+Ganga Aarti in Rishikesh: A Gentle Guide to the Sacred Evening Ritual by the River

 The Ganga Aarti is an evening ritual performed along the River Ganga, where light, sound, and devotion come together in perfect balance.
 In this guide, you will discover everything about the Ganga Aarti, the story behind the river, and many more amazing insights to make your visit truly memorable.